thenewboston-blockchain/Projects/projects/6-Keysign/Weekly Report/week-2.md

-We published the code to the main repository
+* We published the code to the main repository
-We did some ui updates
+* We did some ui/ux updates
-Submitted to chrome and firefox
+* Submitted to chrome and firefox
-Firefox got approved on addons
+* Firefox got approved on addons
-We started a project in projects in our repo for the hankshakes
+* We started a project in projects in our repo for the handshakes